MFakouri/DRT-Peak-Analysis-/README.md

 # DRT-Peak-Analysis-
-Automated extraction of R, Tau, Capacitance, and peak frequency from DRTtools distribution curves.
+Automated extraction of resistance (R), capacitance, and peak frequency/relaxation time (τ) from each peak of the DRT curve.

 IMPORTANT: This tool is designed to work with outputs from DRTtools.
 Link: https://github.com/ciuccislab/DRTtools